 On day one of this Budget Namibia Lodge Safari you are collected from the international airport or bus stop in Windhoek, the capital of Namibia, and transferred to our first overnight guesthouse in the city.

-Taking the carnivore feeding tour directly contributes to the survival of the wildlife here, as well as supporting the local San community.
-After the wildlife tour we enjoy some relaxing sundowners and return to the city.
+After the Ancient San Skills tour we enjoy some relaxing sundowners and return to the city.

 We spend the night at a guesthouse conveniently located within walking distance of the centre of Windhoek city.
 We stay in comfortable twin share rooms with en-suite bathrooms at the guesthouse featuring a solar heated swimming pool, braai (barbeque) area, bar, self catering kitchen and wi-fi internet.